 Final Thoughts

-Without a doubt, Hyatt’s award chart is exceptionally rewarding as they charge substantially fewer points across the board when compared to other hotel brands.
+Hyatt’s award chart is exceptionally rewarding, as they charge substantially fewer points overall than other hotel brands.

-Even though they do not have as extensive a footprint as some of its competitors, I sometimes catch myself going to great lengths to visit places with Hyatts, so I can take advantage of their generous awards and thus save up on accommodations.
+Even though Hyatt does not have as extensive a footprint as some of its competitors, I sometimes find myself going to great lengths to visit places with Hyatts to take advantage of their generous awards and thus save up on accommodations.

-I hope this post has given you additional options on how to top off your Hyatt accounts when you start seeing your stash dwindle.
+I hope this post has given you additional options for topping off your Hyatt accounts when you start to see your stash dwindle.

 Whether our points are obtained organically or loaned/given to us by another member, I hope that our Hyatt stays will be filled with unforgettable memories that we will remember for years to come.